-Pregnant or parenting students who are 18 years old or who have permission from their parent/guardian may an excused leave for up to 8 weeks or more without having to complete school work, other requirements, or penalties.
-They may return to the same school and courses where they are provided time to make up work.
-They can attend an alternative

-Your children may decide, or you may decide for them, not to participate in some parts of certain classroom activities for various reasons. program with access to comparable courses, programs and activities.
-They may have a fifth year to complete high school graduation requirements; or, if administration determines it's possible, they can complete requirements in four years.
+Pregnant or parenting students who are 18 years old or who have permission from their parent/guardian may have excused leave for up to 8 weeks or more without having to complete schoolwork or other requirements, or being subject to penalties.
+They may return to the same school and courses, and be provided time to make up work.
+They may choose to attend an alternative program with access to comparable courses, programs and activities.
+They may have a fifth year to complete high school graduation requirements unless administration determines they are capable of completing graduation requirements in four years.
 Complaints about these rights can be made using the Uniform Complaint Procedure.
-[EC 4600, 46015, 48200, 48980]
+[EC 46015, 48200, 48980]